 - Transactions - ACID transaction support

-- Time Travel - Query historical data
+- Time Travel - Query and restore historical data

 Key features